olets/zsh-abbr/README.md

 % gcm[Space] # no expansion
 % gm[Space] # expands to git checkout master
 ```

+Rename is session/user- and regular/global-specific.
+If you get a "no matching abbreviation" error, make sure you added the right flags.

 Use `--dry-run` to see what would result, without making any actual changes..